- September 3, 2018

 While the battle against ride-share companies and New York City continues, those who use the app and share the roads with on-demand drivers wish most of all for these services to be safe.

 If you’ve been injured in a crash involving a ride-share vehicle, contact Kaplan Lawyers PC to learn more about filing a personal injury claim.
-We offer free consultations and earn no fee unless we win your case
+We offer free consultations from our skilled car accident lawyers in staten island and earn no fee unless we win your case